mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Step Two**

+The four levels of Human.
+Human 0 gets no benefit, Human 1, 2, 3 all get the number as additional Attribute points to spend.
+So a Human 3 (Priority B) who chose Priority A for their Attributes would have 30 Attribute points to Spend.

 Pick Metatype Priority.
 Pick Attribute Priority and Spend the points.
-Each Dice Code Pip costs 1 point.

-For example going from 1D6 to 1D6+1 cost 1.
-To take a 1D6 to 2D6+2 would cost 5 (1 - 1D6+1, 2 - 1D6+2, 3 - 2D6, 4 - 2D6+1, 5 - 2D6+2)
+1 point cost 1 point.
+Record your Score and the modifier.
+Your modifier is equal to half your Attribute rounded down.

 **Step Three**